KeeganMartin/Dictionary/README.md

 # Arduino Dictionary

 This is a simple key-value dictionary for Arduino.
 It uses LinkedList (It has its own version within it to ensure compatibility).
+This library has had very little testing, so use at your own risk.

 ## Installation
 1. Click Code > Download ZIP